How-To

 9

 Verdict: The clear pet-household winner.
-The wear layer absorbs claw marks, the core never swells from accidents, and the slight texture gives dogs better traction than tile.
+The wear layer absorbs claw marks, the core never swells from accidents, and the slight texture gives dogs better traction than a glossy tile.
 The default we recommend in pet homes.

 Porcelain Tiles